 He was remarkably well educated for the time, attending the prestigious Quaker school, the Institute for Colored Youth.
 This school was later re-named Cheyney University.
 He delivered the commencement address of his graduating class there.
-While a student, Julian was skilled at mathematics and French.
+While a student, Julian was skilled in mathematics and French.
 In fact, he became a devotee of all things French, even marrying a French woman.

 He later became a passionate supporter of both the Philadelphia Orchestra and the University of Pennsylvania football team.

 After graduating, he enrolled at the Pennsylvania Museum School of Industrial Art, where he completed two years of study in architectural drawing.
 Upon completion of his two-year degree, Julian had the honor of being the first African American student to be admitted to the University of Pennsylvania’s Department of Architecture.

 The school was increasingly becoming more friendly to African American students, but slowly.
 At the time Julian attended, it was remarkable that he was even admitted.
 He was not allowed to live in the dorms or eat in the same cafeteria as white students.
 Julian became friends with Louis Magaziner, a fellow student who was Jewish, which was another oppressed minority at the time.
 The two partnered together on projects which required a partner and became lifelong close friends.